arnolanglade/mikado-app/README.md

 The Mikado method takes its name from the Mikado game, where the goal is to remove one stick without disturbing the others.
 The Mikado method has the same philosophy.
 It aims to make small incremental improvements to a project without breaking the existing codebase.

+Have a look at my blog post about the [mikado method](https://arnolanglade.github.io/mikado-method.html)

 ## Try the MikadoApp

 Try the Mikado App online [here](https://mikado-method-teal.vercel.app) .
 For now, I am only using the Vercel free plan, meaning the application may be slow.